 Emma Hartfield has 24 years of experience on health and food titles, including previous roles as Health Editor for Boots and producing magazines and video for Co-op, Morrisons and Waitrose.
 She believes eating healthy food should be easy, tasty and enjoyable for the whole family.
 Read more about Emma.

 After starting her career at consumer food magazines, Issie went on to write for a number of health and nutrition brands.
 She has a degree in English Language and Linguistics and a passion for words.
 She’s responsible for looking after health content for Good Food, including the bi-monthly Health Edit.
 Read more about Isabella.

-Before joining the team as reviews and e-commerce editor, Lucy trained at Leiths and worked as a private chef and digital editor at Tesco Real Food.
+Before joining the team as reviews and e-commerce editor, Lucy trained at Leiths and worked as a private chef and digital editor.
 She works with our team of expert writers to produce on-test content.
-She also co-ordinates our Christmas, Easter and Summer Taste Awards plus the dedicated Wine and Spirits Awards.
+She also co-ordinates our Christmas, Easter and Summer Taste Awards.
 Read more about Lucy

 Anya is reviews editor and oversees equipment and appliance content.
 Formally Senior Digital Reviews Writer, she's an experienced product tester, rigorous at putting products through their paces with the mission to bring readers impartial advice on what’s actually worth their money.
 Read more about Anya.

-Before joining the BBC Good Food and olive magazine teams, Helen was a freelance journalist for titles such as Cosmopolitan and Delish, and worked on the editorial teams at delicious.com magazine, Co-op and Leiths school of Food and Wine.
-Helen has a Masters degree in Magazine Journalism from City University and English degree from the University of Bristol.
+Before joining Good Food and olive, Helen was a freelance journalist and worked on the editorial team at Leiths School of Food and Wine.
 Read more about Helen

 Want to let us know how to improve the brand?
 Send us an email at firstname.lastname@example.org.